 You are at a coffee shop, waiting for your caffè latte, when you impulsively decide to fill in a form promoting a free vacation.
 Or you are relaxing in front of the TV when you receive a telephone call saying you’ve been selected to receive a travel vacation free of charge?
 Unfortunately, these scenarios are very common.
 And the harsh truth is that everyone who fills in a form and everyone who receives a phone call is told they have been “selected.”
 You may believe you have “won” a free holiday, but the reality is that the trip promoted will probably end up costing you a lot of money.

+Does anyone really win those free vacations?
+Well, no. Has anyone won a free vacation ever, apart from maybe on a television game show or a church raffle?
 This telemarketing scam has existed for a long time, and it seems to be very successful.
 According to the U.S. Federal Trade Commission, millions of dollars are made on telemarketing schemes such as this every month, leaving unwitting consumers well out of pocket.

 These types of scams are generally conceived of in “boiler rooms.”
 A boiler room is a euphemism used to describe any place where highly skilled salespeople call lists of possible buyers in the hope of selling them fraudulent products, services or securities.
 These lists are often referred to as “sucker lists” for obvious reasons.
 These salespeople deliver sales pitches about travel deals that appear to be genuine, but more often than not are scams.